-Forms/Assurances/Certifications Submission Requirement Notes/Description HUD Applicant Recipient Disclosure Report (HUD) 2880 Applicant/Recipient Disclosure/Update Report HUD will provide instructions to grantees on how the form is to be submitted.
+Forms/Assurances/Certifications Submission Requirement Notes/Description HUD Applicant Recipient Disclosure Report (HUD) 2880 Applicant/Recipient Disclosure/Update Report Submission is required for all applicants by the application due date.
+Application for Federal Assistance (SF424) Submission is required for all applicants by the application due date.
+Required for all applications.
+Application for Federal Assistance (SF424) application form) including the required assurance in SF424B or D, as applicable.
+Submission is required for all applicants by the application due date.
+You must submit these forms if you are a state-recognized Indian tribe or tribally designated health or housing entity established only under state law.
+Form HUD 424 CBW HUD Detailed Budget Worksheet Must be submitted with your application Amounts on HUD_424_CBW must be consistent with requested and matched amounts on lines 18b-f of the SF424, Application for Federal Assistance.
+Disclosure of Lobbying Activities (SF-LLL) Certification of Lobbying (SFLLLa) Must be submitted with your application You must submit these forms if you are a state-recognized Indian tribe or tribally designated health or housing entity established only under state law.
 Acknowledgment of Application Receipt (HUD2993), if applicable This form is applicable only to applications submitted on paper, following receipt of a waiver of electronic submission.
 This form is not required but is available for applicants who want confirmation that their hard-copy application was received by HUD.
 The form must be submitted with the application, in accordance with the application submission instructions included in the waiver of electronic submission.